 When to Contact a Medical Professional

 This condition is a medical emergency.
-Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of diabetic hyperglycemic hyperosmolar syndrome.
+Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of HHS.